HideakiAbe/ESP32Repository/README.md

 ### webGraph object cordinate sysyem

 ![](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/webGraphOject.png)
 webGraph object is the top level object of this library.
-This retains webServr pointer and defalut 1 and maxum 3 child graphs in this object. webGraph Xsize and Ysize are automatically determind by child graphs size and its count.
+This retains webServr pointer and defalut 1 and maxum 3 child graphs in this object. maxum graphs is defined in header file <webGraphLib.h>

+const unsigned int _MAXGRAPHS_IN_A_WEBGRAPH_ = 3;

+webGraph Xsize and Ysize are automatically determind by child graphs size and its count.
 Default setting xsize=460 and ysize=260. cordinate system is left upper is origin(0,0) right lower (460,260).

 ### You can use webGraph by using following member functions
 ```cpp